Daviichii89/react-native-course-udemy/README.md

 There is no CSS!

 Use inline styles or stylesheet objects
+Inherit styles from parent and ancestor element is not part of React Native’s styling approach.
 Written in Javascript (i.e in the JS code files, next to the component code)

 | Android: | iOS |